bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 *   **Asynchronous Communication:** Components communicate without waiting for an immediate response.
 This non-blocking nature is fundamental to EDA.
 *   **Loose Coupling:** Event producers are completely unaware of the consumers, and vice-versa.
 They only share knowledge of the event itself.
 *   **Real-time Responsiveness:** Services can react to events as they happen, enabling dynamic and responsive applications.
+This is often implemented using [[real-time-communication]] patterns to push updates to clients.

 ---